wikipedia2vec/wikipedia2vec/docs/index.md

 -   Wikipedia2Vec places words and Wikipedia entities into a same vector space.
     It enables you to easily model the semantics in a text using words and entities in it, which is beneficial for various natural language processing tasks (e.g., text classification, entity linking, and question answering).
--   Conventional word embedding models learn embeddings based only on contextual words of each word in a corpora.
+-   Conventional word embedding models learn embeddings based only on contextual words of each word in a corpus.
-    Wikipedia2Vec uses rich structured information obtained from entities\' link structure in Wikipedia.
+    Wikipedia2Vec uses rich structured information obtained from the internal link structure of Wikipedia entities.

 The embeddings are learned efficiently from a Wikipedia dump.
 The code is implemented in Python and optimized using Cython, multiprocessing, and BLAS.